Are Christians supposed to judge?

 In the Pauline context, a spiritual man is someone who is saved by grace alone through faith alone in Christ alone, Ephesians 2:8-9.
 We are born of the Spirit, John 3:6, we are justified by faith, Romans 5:1, we are already seated in heavenly places in Christ Jesus, Ephesians 2:6.

-Yet as imperfect human beings who are saved by grace alone, washed in the blood of the Lamb, Revelation 1:5, 7:14, led by the Holy Spirit, John 16:13, we judge righteous judgment, John 7:24 because Jesus told us to.
+Yet as imperfect human beings who are saved by grace alone, washed in the blood of the Lamb, Revelation 1:5, 7:14, led by God the Holy Spirit, John 16:13, we judge righteous judgment, John 7:24 because Jesus, God the Son, told us to.

 Loving and gracious discernment is the key to judging fairly.
 We have no right to put a heavy burden of legalism upon our brothers and sisters, Acts 15:10, 24.
 And we have no right to enforce on others, standards we refuse to apply to ourselves.

-Christians are supposed to keep our own lives clean by judging in the church and dissociating from sexually immoral believers.
-And just for the record sweetie, committed partnerships between two men or two women are not immoral.
+Christians are supposed to keep our own lives clean by judging ourselves and judging in the church and dissociating from sexually immoral believers.
+And just for the record, committed partnerships or marriage between two men or two women are not immoral.

 Discerning between right and wrong is part of living a normal life.
 Christians should judge matters which affect the church yet our judgment must be based on what scripture says in context.